ichie-Ozor/ledger-backend/Readme.md

 <------------Registration/Account----------------> (Me)
---When a user registers, a verification email is sent to the email address provided --it creates an account and uses it for authentication
+--When a user registers, a verification email is sent to the email address provided --it creates an account and uses it for authentication  (done)
 <!-----------Login/Sign in----------------->(Me)
 --old users can easily sign in if they already have an account.  (done)